sixem/hover-preview-js/README.md

 # image.preview.js
 A simple jQuery plugin that adds hoverable image and video previews to links and other elements.

+A demo of the script can be found [here](https://eyy.co/demo/image.preview.js/).

 ## Installation
 This script depends on [jQuery](https://github.com/jquery/jquery).